$0 South Dakota Foster Care Quick-Start Checklist

 Foster Care Licensing in the Rapid City and Pine Ridge Region of South Dakota

-If you are pursuing foster care licensing in western South Dakota — particularly in Pennington, Fall River, Custer, or neighboring counties — you are licensing into the region of the state with the highest concentration of ICWA-affected placements.
+If you are pursuing foster care licensing in western South Dakota — particularly in Pennington, Fall River, Custer, or neighboring counties — you are licensing into a region with a heavy concentration of ICWA-affected placements.
 The Rapid City DSS office serves the area adjacent to Pine Ridge, home of the Oglala Sioux Tribe, one of the largest reservation communities in the United States.
-For non-Native families in this region, the licensing process is functionally the same as anywhere else in South Dakota — 30-hour PRIDE training, four background checks, a home safety inspection, and a home study.
+For non-Native families in this region, the licensing process is functionally the same as anywhere else in South Dakota — 30-hour PRIDE training, required background screenings, a home safety inspection, and a home study.
 What differs is what you need to understand before your first placement call arrives.

 The short answer: the South Dakota Foster Care Licensing Guide is the right tool for families in this region because it addresses both the standard licensing process and the ICWA dimensions that define the Rapid City region's placement landscape.
 Relying only on the DSS website will get you licensed; it won't prepare you for what being licensed in this region actually means in practice.